Durham County Cricket Club: 2006 - 2015: One Day Trophy and County Championship victories

-Friends Provident Trophy 2007

 During the 2007 season the club won its first major trophy, the Friends Provident Trophy, by beating the 2005 winners Hampshire Hawks in a game which started on 18 finishing a day later due to rain.
 The toss between Dale Benkenstein and Shane Warne was won by the latter who sent Durham into bat.
 Fellow Aussie Michael Di Venuto and wicket-keeper Phil Mustard opened the batting.
 Mustard looked strong from ball 1 but Di Venuto was a little shaky and was dismissed by Hampshire's West Indies international Daren Powell and caught by Michael Carberry.
 Ex-Scotland u-19 captain Kyle Coetzer and Shiv Chanderpaul made significant contributions (61 and 78 respectively), the latter being run-out.
 Captain Benkenstein made a quickfire 61 off 43 deliveries.
 Durham finished their innings on 312–5.

 Michael Lumb and ex-captain John Crawley opened for the Hawks, the former departing for a golden duck, caught at second slip by Di Venuto.
 Zimbabwean Sean Ervine was next in, immediately edging to second slip in identical fashion leaving Ottis Gibson on a hat-trick.
 Kevin Pietersen survived that ball, but was soon back in the pavilion with 12.
 John Crawley managed a resilient 68 but was bowled by Paul Collingwood who was to finish with 3–33.
 The rain came down and play was delayed until the following day.

 With the fall of Nic Pothas (47) and Dimitri Mascarenhas (12) the tail was exposed and was quickly disposed of with Hampshire finishing on 187, handing Durham a historic win.
 Veteran Ottis Gibson was named man of the match for his spell of 3–24 at the start of the Hampshire innings, which included wickets with his first two deliveries.